budiantoip-it/mongodb-migration/readme.md

 2. Install Ansible
 3. Clone this repository
 4. Change mongodump.cfg and mongorestore.cfg accordingly
+5. Open up playbook.yml then change USERNAME and DATABASE_NAME
-5. Execute `ansible-playbook playbook.yml` in the terminal
+6. Execute `ansible-playbook playbook.yml` in the terminal

 For more details, follow this [article](https://dev.to/budiantoip/how-to-migrate-a-mongo-database-with-ansible-playbook-2fha).